Project supported by:

 The effect of Paola Pivi’s Lies, Lies, Lies symbolizes the seemingly endless amount of content many of us consume every day through screens and the confusion created by the spread of lies through mass communication.

-Presented with support from the Italian Council (9th Edition, 2020) program to promote Italian contemporary art in the world by the Directorate-General for Contemporary Creativity of the Italian Ministry of Cultural Heritage and Activities and Tourism.
+This project is made possible with the support of the Italian Council (9th Edition, 2020), a program to promote Italian contemporary art in the world, established by the Directorate-General for Contemporary Creativity of the Italian Ministry of Cultural Heritage, Activities and Tourism.